 The curriculum in language acquisition includes courses that provide an overview and analysis of current research.
 Work focuses on experimental research investigating first and second language acquisition, multilingualism, and heritage language.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Master of Arts in Linguistics, visit the UI General Catalog.

 Application Deadline: January 15th

 Students applying to the M.A. program in linguistics will be considered regardless of the field of their previous training.
-Applicants should submit official transcripts of all previous undergraduate and graduate work, names and contact information for three individuals competent to judge their potential for graduate work and who have agreed to write letters of recommendation, scores from the general (aptitude) test of the Graduate Record Examination, a statement of purpose, and answers to a short list of questions from the Linguistics Department.
+Applicants should submit official transcripts of all previous undergraduate and graduate work, names and contact information for three individuals competent to judge their potential for graduate work and who have agreed to write letters of recommendation, a statement of purpose, and answers to a short list of questions from the Linguistics Department.
 Applicants from non-English speaking countries must also submit TOEFL scores.
 Entering students in linguistics whose first language is not English are also evaluated for English proficiency by the English as a Second Language staff upon arrival on campus and are required to take any ESL courses recommended as a result of the evaluation.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.
 For more information, see the Graduate Admissions Process page.